marksherriff/cs3240-s24-website/project.md

 __Software Architect__ - Midway through the project, a requirements change will be introduced to the base requirements listed above.
 The job of the Software Architect is to determine how to implement the change, document the steps that need to be taken, and then help the team implement the change.
 The Software Architect is _not_ the primary coder for the project and should not be treated as such.

-- Reasons to be the Software Architect: You enjoy sovling a puzzle using critical thinking and you are interested in how software is put together.
+- Reasons to be the Software Architect: You enjoy solving a puzzle using critical thinking and you are interested in how software is put together.
 - Reasons not to be the Software Architect: You hate troubleshooting code.

 _Major Artifact_: [Requirments Change Analysis]({{ site.data.externallinks.sa_report_template }}), due after the requirements change is introduced